JanHerca/urantiapedia/docs/tricks.md

 ì => “
 î => ”

 Search end of sentences: [\.”\?!]
 Search by page ref: `"par_pageref": "359.\d+"` in `./input/json/book-e*-footnotes`

+## VS Code tricks

+* Sort lines: Select the lines to sort, then View / Command Palette (Ctrl + P and >) and type or use Sort Lines Ascending or Sort Lines Descending.
+* Format Markdown tables: click inside the table anywhere and Shift + Alt + F

 ## Typings in VS Code